Marsupials: Kangaroos

 That's right!
 Mammals are warm-blooded animals that have fur or hair on their bodies.
 Mammals have live babies that they feed milk.

-One amazing thing that sets kangaroos apart from many animals is that they jump nearly everywhere they go!
-They have extremely powerful hind legs that allow them to jump from one place to another.
+One amazing thing about kangaroos, which sets them apart from many other animals, is that they jump nearly everywhere they go!
+Their extremely powerful hind legs allow them to jump from one place to another.

 • Did you know some kangaroos can leap as far as thirty feet?